AEGEE/MyAEGEE/events/README.md

 ```

 Now you will need to connect the microservice to the core.
-* Edit lib/config/configFile.json and put the secret that you obtained from the core.
+* Edit `lib/config/configFile.json` and put the secret that you obtained from the core.
 * Start the server with `node lib/server.js`
 * Query the running server on `curl localhost:8083/api/registerMicroservice` to fire up registration. *(if you fucked up the nginx reverse-proxy you can also query `localhost:8082`)*
 * Enable it in the core backend and refresh the page.

+### Configuring

+You can specify the microservice configuration by editing the `lib/config.json` file.
+Check out the example at `lib/configFile.json.example` and the comments in `lib/config.js` for more information.

 ### Get it running